Wisconsin Badgers football: The early years (1889–1912)

 The first Badger football team took the field in 1889, losing the only two games it played that season.
 In 1890, Wisconsin earned its first victory with a 106–0 drubbing of Whitewater Normal School (now the University of Wisconsin–Whitewater), still the most lopsided win in school history.
 However, the very next week the Badgers suffered what remains their most lopsided defeat, a humiliating 63–0 loss at the hands of the University of Minnesota.
-Since then, the Badgers and Gophers have met 127 times, making Wisconsin vs Minnesota the most-played rivalry in the Football Bowl Subdivision.
+The Badgers and Gophers have met a total of 135 times, making Wisconsin vs Minnesota the most-played rivalry in the Football Bowl Subdivision.

 Upon the formation of the Big Ten conference in 1896, Wisconsin became the first-ever conference champion with a 7–1–1 record.
 Over the next ten years, the Badgers won or shared the conference title three more times (1897, 1901, and 1906), and recorded their first undefeated season, going 9–0–0 (1901).
 With the exception of their second undefeated season in 1912, in which they won their fifth Big Ten title.